Draek2077/comfyui-ultimate-installer/README.md

 https://github.com/Draek2077/comfyui-client-wrapper

 Once the base ComfyUI installation is complete, you can re-use the installer to add models easily without having to re-download or re-install parts that were already installed before.
+The system is meant to be idempotent so you can re-run things over and over without destroying anything.

 The project was written entirely using Gemini 2.5 Pro.